ARM-software/ebbr/source/chapter2-uefi.rst

 optional for runtime services.
 During runtime services, the operating system should first attempt to use ResetSystem() to reset the system.

-If firmware doesn't support ResetSystem() during runtime services, then the call will immediately return EFI_UNSUPPORTED, and the OS should fall back to an architecture or platform specific reset mechanism.
+If firmware doesn't support ResetSystem() during runtime services, then the call will immediately return, and the OS should fall back to an architecture or platform specific reset mechanism.

 On AArch64 platforms implementing [PSCI]_,
 if ResetSystem() is not implemented then the Operating System should fall